Bad Powers

 Restriction: Use only in a game with Bad Powers.

-Wild: Free half (rounding up) of each players' tokens from the warp.
+Wild: Free half (rounding up) of each players' tokens from the Warp.

-Super: Your tokens do not free other tokens from the warp.
+Super: Your tokens do not free other tokens from the Warp.

 History: The Monks have transcended the value of money and material possessions.
 Now they reach out to a greedy and unenlightened cosmos to spread their wisdom and kick some ass.

-Wild: All players split their lucre into two halves as equally as possible and discard the bigger half.
+Wild1: All players split their lucre into two halves as equally as possible and discard the bigger half.

 Super: You may use the lucre set-aside for you normally.

+You have the weakness of dorkiness.
+You may never invite allies.
 Players who can ally without being invited may still do so.

 History: A lifetime of being alone, planning conquests, and collecting card games, has given the Nerds powers undreamed of.